 Freshman Representative: Jack Ross

-There are 2 ways to join:
+There are two ways to join:

 - Run in the spring election.
 If elected you become a member of the Senate.
 Senate members attend House meetings and the in-school Senate meetings.